5skr0ll3r/Cthulhu/tofix.md

 cause the asyncio interferes with the processing of each sock should also not be async

+The Sock object should accept and recieve without having to be awaited in every method cause the server wont be able to serve the client any other than the first specified request by the developer, create a deamon thread that will handle each request and send it to the right handler

+change determineFileExtFromReq(), headerContentType() in reqSpliter should not check the file requested, cause from now they will be alliased and instead read the files name when specified by the dev, so move them instead to the fileManager

+create a request error handler and a logger

+recursive get and render href's to client

 with asyncio a task should be created for every request made to actually be asyncronous The task should contain{
 	sock,filemanager,reqspliter